 Let's use web continuations as a foundation for simple, sequential programs that users can build.
-Without web continuations, a program that relies on more than one input message from the user will be complicated.
+Without web continuations, a program that relies on more than one input from the user will be complicated.

-If you are a user who wants to build a website or a web app but find the technical aspects daunting and unfriendly, please try our demos of web pages that are easily manipulated without programming; or join Mashweb.Club to get news about the interfaces we are creating on this website to enable non-techies to build powerful, useful web apps; or post some comments on the Mashweb.Club Blog to give your feedback.
+If you are a user who wants to build a website or a web app but find the technical aspects daunting and unfriendly, please try our prototype demos of web pages that are easily manipulated without programming; or join Mashweb.Club to get news about the interfaces we are creating on this website to enable non-techies to build powerful, useful web apps; or post some comments on the Mashweb.Club Blog to give your feedback.
 If you are a programmer or web designer, please consider collaborating with us to develop a place on the Web where practically anyone can create a very unique web app.